Study Evaluating Lung Cancer Screening Program Receives Margulis Award

 “Creating databases that have quality assurance embedded in them is an important thing for young radiologists to understand,” she said.
 “Today’s AI technologies can identify, categorize and monitor findings and help reduce the radiologist’s workload.”

-The information Dr. Henschke and her team have gathered over the years has grown into a powerful resource for other clinicians.
+The information Drs.
+Henschke and Yip and their team have gathered over the years has grown into a powerful resource for other clinicians.

 “There’s a whole new paradigm of preventive care that we must consider,” she said.
 “In addition to detecting lung cancer before it progresses and becomes symptomatic, we are also able to see early findings in other areas including the heart, bones, muscle, fat, thymus, thyroid, liver, kidneys and pancreas.”

-Dr. Henschke and her team have conducted 46 international conferences, welcoming researchers and clinicians both inside and outside of radiology, including an increasing number of preventative cardiologists.
+The team has conducted 46 international conferences, welcoming researchers and clinicians both inside and outside of radiology, including an increasing number of preventative cardiologists.

 “Our conferences keep growing, and together, we are combining our knowledge to make a difference,” she said.